dogmax/pfuicustom/README.md

 Modifies unitname string to abbreviated name<br>

 Installation:<br>
-Copy contents of "pfUI-main" into the pfUI folder in your Addons folder
+Copy contents of the "api" folder into the "api" folder in the pfUI addon